lubiah/quickbase64/README.md

 ## Aim
 * Quick Base64 is meant to be fast and easy to use.
 * Minimalistic interface but with great features.

+## How it Works
+When the application is opened, the mode is set to 'encode' by default.
+Then a user will drop a file onto the surface and that will initialize the encoding.
+It has no start, encode or decode button.
+The application only runs when a file is dropped onto it's surface.

 Website : [https://www.eakloe.com/quickbase64](https://www.eakloe.com/quickbase64)